hortonworks/cloudbreak/docs/onprem.md

-# Install Cloudbreak deployer
+# Install Cloudbreak Deployer

-To install Cloudbreak Deployer on your selected environment you have to follow the steps below (The instruction describe a CentOS based installation).
+To install Cloudbreak Deployer on your selected environment you have to follow the steps below.
+The instruction describe a CentOS-based installation.

+> **IMPORTANT:** If you plan to use Cloudbreak on Azure, you **must** use the [Azure Setup](azure.md) instructions to install and configure the Cloudbreak.

+## System Requirements

+To run the Cloudbreak Deployer and install the Cloudbreak Application, you must meet the following system requirements:

+ * RHEL / CentOS / Oracle Linux 7 (64-bit)
+ * Docker 1.8.3 (or later)

+> You can install Cloudbreak on Mac OS X "Darwin" for **evaluation purposes only**.
+This operating system is not supported for a production deployment of Cloudbreak.

 Make sure you opened the following ports: